I come across a number of theists on the internet, and I actually enjoy discussing beliefs.

 If God gave us the minds to investigate and discover things, then we should not ignore the scientific evidence available.
-This means you can’t argue the 6 day creation myth to be scientifically accurate, it isn’t.
+This means you can’t argue the 6-day creation myth to be scientifically accurate, it isn’t.

-If you are truly trying to engage in rational discourse about your beliefs, and want to be taken seriously, ignoring evidence and arguing against it (evolution, age of earth, shape of earth etc) will not get you anywhere.
+If you are truly trying to engage in rational discourse about your beliefs, and want to be taken seriously, ignoring evidence and arguing against it (evolution, age of the earth, the shape of earth etc) will not get you anywhere.

 This is where it gets a little trickier.
 Like the Bible has more don’t than dos the same can be said here too.
 This is because there are less positive steps and rational arguments you can make than irrational arguments and negative steps.

 Whilst atheism is polysemous, with some definitions being more logical than others, it is just an answer on one topic.